boulder-on/JPassport/README.md

 Passing primatives:
 1. Java - About 4.5 times faster than JPassport
 2. JPassport - About 5.5x faster than JNA Direct
-3. JNA Direct - Very good, about 7-8x faster than JAN
+3. JNA Direct - Very good, about 7-8x faster than JNA
 4. JNA - Slowest by a significant margin

 Passing Arrays: